Ferralium/Railproject/README.md

 To run this program for multiple runs please use the following command:

 """
-python3 main.py a n (Example: python3 main.py 1 500)
+python3 main.py a n (Example: python3 main.py 500 1)
 """

-Where a is the algorithm selector (1 - 5, as seen in types of algorithms) and n is the amount of runs (1 - ∞)
+Where a is the amount of runs (1 - ∞) and n is the algorithm selector (1 - 5, as seen in types of algorithms)

 ### Heuristics:
 This program is also able to utilize the following heuristics: